gangwug/nCV/README.md

 ## Introduction about nCV package
 Robust oscillation of clock genes is a core feature of the circadian system.
 Relative amplitude ([rAMP](https://journals.sagepub.com/doi/10.26599/BSA.2020.9050005)) measures the robustness of clock gene oscillations, but only works for longitudinal samples.
 We lack a method for estimating robust oscillations from human samples without labeled time.
-Therefore, we developed the nCV package for addressing this challenge.
+Therefore, we developed the nCV package to address this challenge.

 The nCV package has two functions: nCVnet and nCVgene. nCVnet can test whether there is a functional clock network in population scale data. nCVgene can evaluate the robustness of clock genes in population scale data.